Frequently Asked Questions

 What about cats and kittens?
 If not the county, then who?

 ARK has neither the authority nor the equipment to pick up stray animals.
-Based on your diligent review of this site, you already know that ARK works hard through our TNR program to humanely deal with the area’s stray, community and feral cats.
-You also already know that ARK handles surrendered cats and kittens through our feline foster program.
+ARK works hard through our TNR program to humanely deal with the area’s stray, community, and feral cats.
+ARK handles surrendered cats and kittens through our feline foster program.
 Unfortunately, being an all-volunteer organization with limited resources, we can only meet a small fraction of the need in this area.
-At any given time, our foster coordinator probably has more than 20 kittens and cats in our program and the throughput is astounding.
-We are so glad to be able to find loving furrever homes for the cats and kittens that we can accept into our program.
+At any given time, our foster coordinator probably has more than 20 kittens and cats in our program.
+It is always difficult to find homes for them all, but our foster team works hard to make that happen.

 What is ARK?